nestorSag/riskmodels/README.md

   <img src="https://raw.githubusercontent.com/nestorsag/riskmodels/bivariate-sequential/readme_imgs/post_itc_lole.png" alt="post-interconnection LOLE indices" width="640px">
 </p>

-In all of the above it was assumed that no temporal correlation existed between conventional generation availability, which is of course not true; time series models for which conventional generators are treated as Markov chains [are also available](https://nestorsag.github.io/riskmodels/powersys/index.html)

 <a name="myfootnote1">1</a>: A more in-depth explanation of asymptotic dependence vs independence is given in 'Statistics of Extremes: Theory and Applications' by Beirlant et al, page 342.